electron/electron/docs/api/tray.md

 * On Linux distributions that only have app indicator support, you have to install `libappindicator1` to make the tray icon work.
 * App indicator will only be shown when it has a context menu.
-* When app indicator is used on Linux, the `clicked` event is ignored.
+* When app indicator is used on Linux, the `click` event is ignored.

-If you want to keep exact same behaviors on all platforms, you should not rely on the `clicked` event and always attach a context menu to the tray icon.
+If you want to keep exact same behaviors on all platforms, you should not rely on the `click` event and always attach a context menu to the tray icon.

 ## Class: Tray